 Since you are not able to fight the case effectively without a lawyer, you have no leverage on the adjuster.

 If you are injured but not severely, you may be receiving a lowball offer because the economics of taking the case to trial just does not make sense for an attorney.
 This factors into the insurance companies offer in many car accident claims where the injury is whiplash and property damage is minor.

-The insurance company knows that the out-of-pocket costs for an attorney to handle this type of case probably exceeds the money that the attorney would reasonably expect to make on the case.
+The insurance company knows that the out-of-pocket costs for an attorney to handle this type of case probably exceed the money that the attorney would reasonably expect to make on the case.
 In that situation, the injured person and the attorney lose the leverage that a trial gives them in more serious injury cases.

 Inadvertently Locking Yourself into a Settlement Bind

 If you have been injured in an accident arising from the negligence of another party, you likely will be contacted promptly by a representative of that individual’s insurance company.
 If you already filed a claim, you may have heard from a representative of the insurer.

 A big mistake an injured person makes, which results in that individual receiving a lowball offer of compensation for injuries, is being too free in discussing an accident and injuries with an insurance company.
 Your best strategy is to forgo immediately discussing the accident and your injuries with an insurance company until you have at least taken the time to consult with a car accident lawyer if your claim stems from a car wreck or an 18-wheeler accident lawyer if you have been injured by a commercial trucker.